lsof-org/lsof/docs/manpage.md

             FreeBSD 8.2 and above
             Linux 2.1.72 and above
             NetBSD 1.2 and above
+            OpenBSD 7.2 and above
             Solaris 9, 10 and 11 and above
+            OpenIndiana 5.11 and above

        (See the DISTRIBUTION section of this manual page  for  information  on how to obtain the latest lsof revision.)